 Dr. Martin Luther King's last speech is known as "I've Been to the Mountain Top."
 On the day following this speech, Dr. King met with Dr. Bernard LaFayette, and told him that Nonviolence must be institutionalized and internationalized.
 Dr. King was assassinated that evening.
 NSRI is committed to honoring Dr. King's request, with the hope of creating a Beloved (Peaceful) Community in our schools.

 This Principle challenges us to adopt Nonviolence as a lifestyle, with respect to our thoughts, words, and actions.
-We recognize the courage it takes to live our lives this way, and work towards this end.
+We recognize the courage it takes to live our lives this way, and pledge to work towards this end.

 Our commitment to Nonviolence points us towards the goal of creating a Peaceful Community (which Dr. King referred to as the Beloved Community).
 This Principle is our framework for all that we aspire to do and be.

-This Principle reminds us to nonviolently attack problems with strategies that will help us collaborate with our adversaries, and to a create resolution that satisfies everyone involved in the conflict.
+This Principle reminds us to nonviolently attack problems with strategies that will help us collaborate with our adversaries, and to create a resolution that satisfies everyone involved in the conflict.
 Attacking people will only compound the problem, and not resolve it.